akoster/x-converter/README.txt

 README x-converter
-17 december 2009
+15 July 2010
 --
+First install maven 2
+  * set system evnrionment variables MAVEN_HOME and JAVA_HOME
+  * add MAVEN_HOME/bin to your system path

-To install jars, go to the project root and execute the command line:
+To install jars and generate the Eclipse artifacts, go to the project root and execute the command line:

-mvn install
+mvn eclipse:eclipse

-Follow maven's instructions about installing the libraries in the repository

-For example, to install the MySQL driver:

-mvn install:install-file -DgroupId=mysql -DartifactId=mysql -Dversion=5.1.6
--Dpackaging=jar -DgeneratePom=true -Dfile=mysql-connector-java-5.1.6-bin.jar

-.
+Then refresh in Eclipse